hubyhub/cheatsheets/firebase/03 - Maps Arrays subcollection.md

  * you are billed by the number of reads and writes per document
  * queries find documents from a single collection
  * queries are shallow, the sub-collection is not returned
   * a separate query is needed
+ * Arrays are weird

 *#### Depending on the Datastructure, firestore lets you run very different kind of queries: